 One of the options is to register self-employment in Germany.
 All EU&EEA nationals can do it without needing to obtain a visa or residence permit.
 Yet, you must have a German address.

-To become self-employed in Germany, one needs to register as a freelancer with the local tax office.
+To become self-employed in Germany, one needs to register as a freelancer with the local tax office or online by using this tool.

 By doing so, you will obtain several tax identification numbers, such as: